 - A report with 57 pages was reduced to 15 pages

-- The engagement within extended management team has increased tremendously
+- The engagement within the extended management team has increased tremendously

 - The analysts are now able to update the report without losing styling efforts

 - The analysts have far less work communicating their insights